slingercode/rlox/README.md

 # rlox

-Rust implemenntation of the Lox language, covered on Crafting Interpreters
+Rust implementation of the Lox language from the book [Crafting Interpreters](https://craftinginterpreters.com/)